-Opioids are a class of pain-relieving drugs.
-They include prescription painkillers like OxyContin, codeine and morphine as well as street drugs such as heroin.
-Chiefly used to treat severe pain, opioids work by affecting the areas of the brain that sense pain.
-While opioids are useful in treating the severe pain associated with surgery and diseases such as cancer, these drugs are also highly addictive, largely because they can create a sense of euphoria in some people.
-Prescription opioid abuse has become a major public health crisis in the United States.
+Opioids are a class of pain-relieving drugs that include prescription painkillers like OxyContin, codeine and morphine as well as street drugs such as heroin.
+Majorly used to treat severe pain associated with surgery and diseases such as cancer, opioids affect the areas of the brain that sense pain and are highly addictive.
+They can create a sense of euphoria in individuals using these due to which they become dependent on the drugs.

 Initially, most users abuse opioids simply because it feels good – the pain-dulling effects of the drug can create a sense of euphoria in some users.
-However, the body builds up a tolerance to the effects of opioids over time, requiring users to use increasing amounts of the drug to achieve the same effects.
-Eventually, users will experience severe flu-like symptoms when they don’t take the drug.
-This is withdrawal.
-Opioid addiction becomes less about seeking the initial euphoric rush, and more of a way to escape withdrawal’s effects.
+However, the body builds up a tolerance to the effects of opioids over time, forcing users to abuse increasing amounts of the drug to achieve the same effects.
+Eventually, users begin to experience severe flu-like symptoms when they don’t take the drug, a condition also known as withdrawal.
+As a result, this makes opioid addiction less about seeking the initial euphoric rush, and more of a way to escape withdrawal effects.